Grape phylloxera (Daktulosphaira vitifoliae) is a plant pest of grapevines in parts of New South Wales and Victoria.

 Put in place biosecurity best practice actions to prevent entry, establishment and spread of pests and diseases:

+There are movement restrictions in place to protect phylloxera exclusion zones from the threat of phylloxera.
 Conditions of movement relating to phylloxera are available on the Biosecurity Act 2015 web page.

 If you suspect grape phylloxera inside a Phylloxera Exclusion Zone: